Skip to content

 LOCAL EM MARKETS

-Our Current View: We believe select local EM Markets are currently attractive where proactive central bank tightening has resulted in high (ex-ante) real yields and where exports assist with fiscal and trade balances.
+Our Current View: We believe select local EM markets are currently attractive where proactive central bank tightening has resulted in high (ex-ante) real yields and where exports assist with fiscal and trade balances.

 Key Risks